Rhythm, timing and metronome exercises for guitar – Part I

 The reasons why you should be using a metronome

-First and foremost, practicing with a metronome will dramatically improve your internal timing.
-This is extremely important when playing with other people and this will positively impact your musicianship level.
+First and foremost, guitar metronome exercises will dramatically improve your internal timing.
+This is extremely important when playing with other people, and this will positively impact your musicianship level.
 Here are some bullet points that illustrate the benefits you can reap from your hard work with a metronome:

 • Develop the sense of knowing/feeling where the beat is and how each beat can be subdivided